Canva Review: Is It The Best Design Tool for Non-Designers?

 Now, I'm going to the upper right corner of the page where it says “Publish to Facebook.”
 The option here obviously changes depending on the type of graphic you've chosen to create – since we picked a Facebook post at the beginning, that's why we're seeing Facebook here.

-You can actually connect your Facebook and other social accounts directly in Canva to save some steps for publishing.
-I’m not going to do it in this case, but I could easily publish this post directly to our target Facebook page.
+You can actually connect your Facebook and other social media channels directly in Canva to save some steps for publishing.
+I'm not going to do it in this case, but I could easily publish this post directly to our target Facebook page.

 However, many marketers schedule out posts far in advance, and Canva isn't a social media management tool.

-So, if you’d prefer to schedule your post, or you have some more design work you want to do with the image in another program, you have the option to download the final Canva image to your computer as a PNG, JPG, PDF, video, or GIF.
+So, if you'd prefer to schedule your post, or you have some more design work you want to do with the image in another program, on the desktop version, you have the option to download the final Canva image to your computer as a PNG, JPG, PDF, video, or GIF.

 Keep in mind that some of these options – including the GIF format or a PNG with a transparent background – are only available with Canva Pro, the premium version of the tool.